Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.7.4 =

+Release date: May 24th, 2016

+* New language: English / UK.
+* Improvement: `readme.txt`.
+* Bug fix: PHP warning when saving empty associated services for a Netatmo station.
+* Bug fix: some typos in french translations (be, ca and fr).

 = 2.7.3 =